Troubleshooting Marine AC

 - Remove and clean your raw water strainer basket (i.e. Groco raw water strainer)

-- Remove any debris on your below water line thru hull strainer.
+- Remove any water growth or debris on your below water line thru hull strainer.
 Note that insects like these spaces when your boat is out of the water, so make sure you check and clean them before launching your boat

 - Watch this video to see one approach to cleaning out the circulation pump and hoses on your marineac system.
 There are some other options for marine ac line cleaner as well.
 Also check out this page about cleaning out your boat ac saltwater system